The MCS Experience

 Minimum 6 units

-Students may choose from MCS electives, as well as from a curated list of courses offered by UC Berkeley’s departments of Agricultural & Resource Economics; Energy and Resources; and Environmental Science, Policy, and Management.
+Students may choose from MCS electives, as well as from a curated list of courses offered by UC Berkeley’s departments of Agricultural & Resource Economics; Energy and Resources; Environmental Science, Policy, and Management; and the Haas Business School.

 Colloquium